pkp/ojsstats/README.md

 ## 6. Add known OJS OAI URLs to an instance of the PKP Harvester

-Once a known valid OJS journal OAI endpoint is found, the URL is added to the PKP Harvester by interacting directly with the Harvesters database.
+Once a known valid OJS journal OAI endpoint is found, the URL is harvested over OAI.

 ## 7. Look up the journal’s country